 by Christina Enevoldsen

-Yesterday was my 46th birthday.
+Yesterday was my birthday.
 Birthdays prompt me to reflect on my life—where I’ve come from and where I am now.
-Some of those thoughts included the woman who gave birth to me.
-My mother walked out of my life a few years ago and adamantly denies that my father sexually abused me, but it appears she was thinking of me too since she left a comment on my blog post, My Story by Christina Enevoldsen:
+Some of my thoughts included the woman who gave birth to me.
+My mother walked out of my life several years ago and adamantly denies that my father sexually abused me.
+However, it appears she was thinking of me too since she left a comment on my blog post, My Story by Christina Enevoldsen:

 “Christina has dreamed up her sexual abuse–accusing her father of horrible, evil behaviors that far, far from his character.
 Christina is using these accusations as a way of hurting her parents and getting the attention she craves.
 So sad that she is willing to create a fantasy world where she is the hero / victim.
 Will she ever come to her senses and ask for forgiveness?
 That is the first step to real healing…“

 I was hurt and angry about the ways you betrayed me, not only in my childhood, but throughout our relationship.
 When I finally acknowledged to myself the ways that you failed me, I wanted you to feel the same pain I felt.
-Mostly, it wasn’t to actually cause you to suffer, but so you would understand.
 I thought if you only knew what I felt, you’d have compassion for me and maybe even love me.

 When you accused me of dreaming up these things about Dad because I wanted to hurt you, I realized how much I’m over you.
-I don’t feel pain over your abandonment anymore and I don’t have any need for you to understand.
+I don’t have any need for you to understand.
 I don’t want an apology and I don’t care if you believe me.

 If you came to your senses and suddenly saw the truth and admitted your gross error, I’d get no satisfaction from it.
 I hope, for your sake, that you do deal with your issues, but not so I can benefit from your healing.

 I used to wish we could have an honest conversation, apart from the religious rhetoric that you like to spew.
-To do that, you’d first have to be honest with yourself and I don’t think you’d consider letting yourself see or hear the truth.
-I’ve accepted that we’ll never be mother and daughter again.
+To do that, you’d first have to be honest with yourself and I don’t think you’d risk letting yourself see or hear the truth.
+I’m coming to accept that we’ll never be mother and daughter again.

 So you’re wrong that I want to hurt you and Dad.
 I don’t feel any pleasure in hearing about the difficulties you and Dad are dealing with now.
 But if the truth causes you pain, that’s not my problem.
 If you wanted me to say better things about you, you should have been better parents.
 Neither of us can change the past, though you’d rather ignore it.

 I stayed silent for so many years out of a desire to protect both of you.
 I refuse to stay in the same dysfunctional role that I played most of my life.
-As your child, it was your job to protect me, not the other way around.
+As my parent, it was your job to protect me, not the other way around.
 I’m finished protecting you.

 In one of your last emails to me, you insisted that you’re my mother (and I presume that you were demanding that I give you the honor that goes with that title).
 I may refer to you as my mother when I’m talking to others, but only for clarity.
 As I refer to you by that title now, it’s only for my convenience.

 A title signifies a function or description.
 Does “Mother” describe what you’ve been to me?
 I don’t think so.
 I’ll tell you when I’ll honor you as my mother.
 I’ll do that when you act honorably.
-You’ll never be my mother as long as you cling to your lies—not just the ones about dad’s innocence—but about the pain from your own childhood.
-You didn’t marry such a horribly cruel abuser by accident.
-Dad wasn’t the first abuser in your life that you covered for.
-I suspect you’re covering for your own childhood abusers to cover your own pain.
-But that’s for you to deal with.
-Hey, I know a good website that deals with that kind of thing if you’re ever interested.
+You’ll never be my mother as long as you cling to your lies.

 With each passing year, I look more and more like my parents and I used to HATE that.
 Every time I looked in the mirror, I was reminded of their rejection and I felt ashamed of the people I came from and fearful of ending up like them.